How to List Education on a CV (Resume): Guide and Examples

 - GPA: 3.69.
-As stated in the previous section, if your GPA is not extremely impressive, or if you have lots of other experience, best to leave this out.
+As stated in the previous section, if your GPA is not extremely impressive or if you have lots of other experience, best to leave this out.

 - Honors: Magna Cum Laude.
 This is also an optional section.

-- Any other courses, activities or achievements that are relevant to the job: 1-year exchange program in Gothenburg, Sweden.
+- Any other courses, extracurricular activities or educational achievements that are relevant to the job: 1-year exchange program in Gothenburg, Sweden.
 Exchange programs show your willingness to engage with new experiences and take on challenges that may be out of your comfort zone.